Swedish Space Corporation Launches with Helix Core

-Over the years requirements at the SSC have expanded and Helix has grown with the organization:
+Over the years, requirements at SSC have expanded and Helix Core adoption has grown within the organization.

-Today, Helix is used by a 10-strong team of developers at SSC Science Services.
+Helix Core is used by a 10-strong team of developers at SSC Science Services.
 The team applies continuous integration practices for many applications, including its wind-weighting application.
-During active development of these products the Science Services team averages one release per month, with artifacts and builds kept separately.

-- The Science Services team is currently adopting the use of Perforce Helix in distributed mode.
+A serious advantage with Helix Core is the seamless integration with Eclipse, Visual Studio, MSBuild, Jenkins, and Jira for bug-tracking.
+Developers use these tools daily to help them stay on track and meet production deadlines.
+Recently, the team has started using Helix Core to support distributed teams.
 According to Nilsson: "We needed support when working offline.
 It’s pretty early days for our use of DVCS but I like it and also find it the easiest way to set up workspaces.”

-- The features within Perforce support efficient collaboration between team members with flexible, centralized and distributed functionality.
+Perforce enables the Science Services team the ability to deliver complex software to support “mission-critical” SCC projects.
+The features within Helix Core support efficient collaboration between team members with flexible, centralized and distributed functionality.
 This helps the team to meet deadlines and project goals.

-“We’ve not had any performance problems and software from Perforce is very stable – our Helix server hasn’t experienced a crash since its introduction here 12 years ago.”
+“We’ve not had any performance problems.
+The software from Perforce is very stable – our Helix Core server hasn’t experienced a crash since its introduction here 12 years ago.”